4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 ## Título

-Allows inserting a label on an object.
+Permite insertar una etiqueta en un objeto.
 The font and the style of this label can be specified.

 You can force a carriage return in the label by using the \ character (backslash).

 ![](assets/en/FormObjects/property_title.png)

-To insert a \ in the label, enter "&#92;&#92;".
+Para insertar un \ en la etiqueta, ingrese "&#92;&#92;".

 By default, the label is placed in the center of the object.
 When the object also contains an icon, you can modify the relative location of these two elements using the [Title/Picture Position](properties_TextAndPicture.md#title-picture-position) property.